Transformer for Single Image Super-Resolution: Introduction

-Nowadays, more and more lightweight SR works pay attention to the efficient architecture design, such as channel grouping~\cite{CARN, a2f}, multi-scale structure~\cite{msrn, li2020mdcn} and information distillation~\cite{imdn,idn}.
-As we all know, the computation cost of the model is related to not only the complexity of the network but also the size of the feature map in the pipeline.
-Former works generally concentrate on constructing a more efficient network structure, but the reduced network capacity leads to poor performance.
-As Fig.~\ref{fig:reason} shows, the inner areas of the boxes with the same color are very similar to each other.
-Like the reference-based super-resolution task, these similar image patches can be used as reference images for each other, so that the texture details of the certain patch can be restored with reference patches.
-Transformer has a strong feature expression ability to model such a long-term dependency in the image, so we explore the feasibility of using Transformer in the lightweight SR task.
+As Figure~\ref{fig:reason} shows, the inner areas of the boxes with the same color are similar to each other.
+Therefore, these similar image patches can be used as reference images for each other, so that the texture details of the certain patch can be restored with reference patches.
+Inspired by this, we introduce the Transformer into the SISR task since it has a strong feature expression ability to model such a long-term dependency in the image.
+In other words, we aim to explore the feasibility of using Transformer in the lightweight SISR task.
+In recent years, some Vision-Transformer~\cite{liu2021swin,ViT} have been proposed for computer vision tasks.
+However, these methods often occupy heavy GPU memory, which greatly limits their flexibility and application scenarios.
+Moreover, these methods cannot be directly transferred to SISR since the image restoration task often take a larger resolution image as input, which will take up huge memory.

-Vision-Transformer usually needs to occupy heavy GPU memory, which greatly limits the development of Transformer in computer vision tasks.
-In this work, an Efficient SR Transformer (ESRT) architecture is proposed to enhance the ability to capture the long-distance context dependence for the SR network while significantly decrease the GPU memory cost.
-It is worth noting that, training a Transformer usually needs a very large dataset, but SR datasets are usually very small (DIV2K~\cite{div2k} only has 1000 images).
-Therefore, we propose a hybrid Transformer architecture for ESRT and uses a "CNN+Transformer" pattern to handle the small SR dataset.